robin-rpr/calos/doc/faq.rst

 About the project
 =================

-Where did the name Charliecloud come from?
+Where did the name Clearly come from?
 ------------------------------------------

-*Charlie* — Charles F. McMillan was director of Los Alamos National Laboratory from June 2011 until December 2017, i.e., at the time Charliecloud was started in early 2014.
+*Charlie* — Charles F. McMillan was director of Los Alamos National Laboratory from June 2011 until December 2017, i.e., at the time Clearly was started in early 2014.
 He is universally referred to as “Charlie” here.

-*cloud* — Charliecloud provides cloud-like flexibility for HPC systems.
+*cloud* — Clearly provides cloud-like flexibility for HPC systems.

-How do you spell Charliecloud?
+How do you spell Clearly?
 ------------------------------

-We try to be consistent with *Charliecloud* — one word, no camel case.
+We try to be consistent with *Clearly* — one word, no camel case.
 That is, *Charlie Cloud* and *CharlieCloud* are both incorrect.